MananDhiman/Code-Snippets/01-android/Jetpack-Compose.md

 # Jetpack Compose

 - Declarative.
 UI built in kotlin using lambda functions annotated by @Composable.
-- Need to use state variables, when state changes, component is recomposed. use remember so initial val not always loaded
+- Need to use state variables, when state changes, component is recomposed.
+Goal is to update state
+- use remember so initial val not always loaded. remember remembers last value. mutablestateof rerenders UI when value change. comp fun called any time, so essential to have a remember
 - Can write logic inside composable functions.
 Funs rendered in order written, effects applied accordingly
 - function can be outside class
+- the only way to update it is by calling the same composable with new arguments.
+- Best practtice to have modifier param in composable

 Live Preview

 ```kotlin
 @Preview(showBackground = true)
 @Composable